Synonyms

 ,exist

-, where synonyms will be ignored even when provided.
+, where synonyms are ignored even when provided.

 Example queries

-In this example, we have stored the bi-directional synonyms above into synonym slot ONE
+In the following example, you store the bi-directional synonyms above into the synonym slot ONE

-, which will also retrieve results that contains matches with computer
+, which also retrieves results that contain matches with computer

 and pc